dlandahl/Volsung/README.md

 ct sine0>out0        ; connect [output 0] on the oscillator to [input 0] on the fileout done                 ; generate the audio
 ```
-In many cases, object parameters are overridden by input signals if there are connections to the corresponding input. `[input 0]` is often the signal to be processed by the object. i.e. `add` will add signals, unless there is no input signal on `[input 1]`, in which case the `[default value]` parameter will be used
+In many cases, object parameters are overridden by input signals if there are connections to the corresponding input. `[input 0]` is often the signal to be processed by the object. i.e. `add` will add signals, unless there is no input signal on `[input 1]`, in which case the `[default value]` parameter will be used.
-### Documentation:
+### Object list:
 ~oscillator <br />
 `mk osc [name] [frequency]`						In: 1 | Out: 1 <br />
 Generates a sine wave at `[frequency]` or `[input 0]` hz <br />